chiselstrike/docs.chiselstrike.com/tutorials/getting-started/step-01.md

 - **Chisel.toml**: This file contains the ChiselStrike configuration.
 For this tutorial, you will not modify this file.
-- **endpoints, events, models, policies**: ChiselStrike uses the code in these directories for your backend.
+- **events, models, policies, routes**: ChiselStrike uses the code in these directories for your backend.
 You will populate these folders with code for ChiselStrike to run.
 - **tsconfig.json**: This file contains the project's TypeScript configuration.